pierre-rouleau/pel/doc/pel-manual.rst

 =================

 PEL is customized by using the `Emacs easy customization`_ system.
-PEL controls the activation of external packages via a set of customize variables that have names that start with ``pel-use-``.
+PEL controls the activation of external packages and their key bindings via a set of customize variables that have names that start with ``pel-use-``.
 They are listed in the next section.
-Activation of a package also activates the key bindings for that package.

 To customize PEL: